 Ofgem’s Consumer Vulnerability Strategy

 Our Consumer Vulnerability Strategy explains how we define vulnerability and the approach we encourage market participants to take.
+This strategy is currently being updated.
+Please contact us if you would like to provide input.

 Find out more in our Consumer Vulnerability Strategy section.